 What is the benefit of your client investing in both paid media and SEO services?
 When these teams work together, they can produce data-driven insights, ideate streamlined recommendations, and make bigger impacts on our client’s bottom lines.
 In the past, SEO has been viewed as a ‘marathon’ and PPC & paid social as “sprints.”
 If your teams work in silos with this outdated mindsight, it’s time to change that.
 If you’re an SEO, paid media is one of your most valuable tools.
 If you work in paid media, it’s time for you to utilize your SEO team.
+If you enjoy this post check out 10 more ways to make your data from PPC campaigns & SEO work together.

 1. Approaching Keyword Research